morhale67/PuzzlesProject/README.md

 # PuzzlesProject
-The projects is an interactive program that take as input an image and create a jigsaw puzzle from it.
+This project is an interactive program that accepts an image as input and generates a jigsaw puzzle from it.
-The program also randomly mix the puzzle parts and lastly solve the puzzle otomaticly without using the original image.
+Additionally, the program randomly shuffles the puzzle pieces and ultimately solves the puzzle automatically without any reference to the original image.
-You can upload your own image to check it out:)
+Feel free to upload your own image and give it a try :)